Living With an Invisible Disability: What We All Need to Know

 “Having an open dialog helps everyone to be clear about the issues at hand.
 My managers and colleagues even helped once they knew what was happening,” she says.

 Opening up about her experiences also helped Danielle Newport Fancher and in doing so, she has helped to educate others about her condition.
-“I’ve realized that if I’m not championing change and educating others about the reality of my illness, the misconception will never go away.”
+“I’ve realized that if I’m not championing change and educating others about the reality of my illness, the misconceptions will never go away.”

 Living with a disability?
 Find support